Extremal Collections of $k$-Uniform Vectors: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Boris Bukh for helpful discussions and for suggestions significantly improving a previous version of the paper, and Imre Leader for informing us of the relevance of \cite{ahlswede2003maximum}.
+We would like to thank Boris Bukh for helpful discussions and for suggestions significantly improving a previous draft of the paper, and Imre Leader for informing us of the relevance of \cite{ahlswede2003maximum}.
+We are also indebted to an anonymous referee for their very careful reading and finding of a number of mistakes in an earlier version of the paper.